Internships for Students

 What internships are available through the Department of Communication and Media?

 If you are a current major or minor in any of our programs, you can view our Approved Internships List.
 This list is updated frequently with new offerings.
+(While some of the listings were originally posted a number of years ago, the data contained in the forms are updated every semester.)
 If you want to pursue an internship that is not on the Approved Internships List, set up an appointment with the Internship Director, Dr. Edward Lordan, at elordan@wcupa.edu to discuss your options.

 Is an internship required for graduation?

 Internships are not required for students majoring in Communication, but they are very highly recommended.
-Students who entered the Media and Culture program prior to Fall, 2021 are not required to complete an internship, although internships are highly recommended.
-Students who enter the Media and Culture program after Summer, 2021 are required to complete an internship or a practicum as part of their requirements to complete the program.
+Students majoring in Media and Culture are required to complete a capstone course which can be either an internship or a practicum.

 What is an Internship?

-An internship is an opportunity for you to work in a communications-related professional setting in order to learn more about your major and explore the post-graduation jobs that might be of interest to you.
+An internship is an opportunity for you to work in a communications- or media-related professional setting in order to learn more about your major and explore the post-graduation jobs that might be of interest to you.

 Why should I take one?